muratkeremozcan/prod-ready-serverless/notes.md

     })

     it(`Should publish a message to EventBridge bus`, async () => {
-      const { orderId } = resp.body
+      const {orderId} = resp.body
       const expectedMsg = JSON.stringify({
         source: 'big-mouth',
         'detail-type': 'order_placed',
         detail: {
           orderId,
-          restaurantName: 'Fangtasia'
+          restaurantName: 'Fangtasia',
-        }
+        },
       })

+      await listener.waitForMessage(
-      await listener.waitForMessage(x =>
+        x =>
           x.sourceType === 'eventbridge' &&
           x.source === process.env.bus_name &&
-        x.message === expectedMsg
+          x.message === expectedMsg,
       )
     }, 10000)
   })
 })
 ```

- Again, no more mocks, we let our function talk to the real EventBridge bus and validate that the message was published correctly.
+Again, no more mocks, we let our function talk to the real EventBridge bus and
+validate that the message was published correctly.

 ### Dealing with failures

-EventBridge with lambda gives you up to 2 retries on failed events , and DLQ on subsequent failures (SQS).
+EventBridge with lambda gives you up to 2 retries on failed events , and DLQ on
+subsequent failures (SQS).
 We can also use lambda destinations for DLQ:

-* supports stream invocations (Kinesis, DDB streams) in addition to async invocation (which is the the only option  in DLQ).
+- supports stream invocations (Kinesis, DDB streams) in addition to async
+  invocation (which is the the only option in DLQ).
-* It can also work for successful invocations (vs only failure in DLQs).
+- It can also work for successful invocations (vs only failure in DLQs).
-* Destination types SNS, SQS, Lambda, EventBridge (vs just SNS & SQS).
+- Destination types SNS, SQS, Lambda, EventBridge (vs just SNS & SQS).

 **Prefer Lambda Destinations over DLQs.**

-**Kinesis Streams is a service for real-time processing of streaming big data.** It is ideal for large data, and the order of events is important.
-At scale, Kinesis is much more cost effective than EventBridge at ingesting large volumes of data.
+**Kinesis Streams is a service for real-time processing of streaming big data.**
+It is ideal for large data, and the order of events is important.
+At scale,
+Kinesis is much more cost effective than EventBridge at ingesting large volumes
+of data.

 With EventBridge, your lambda function receives 1 event at a time.
+With Kinesis,
-With Kinesis, your lambda receives a batch of events.
+your lambda receives a batch of events.

-We need to consider partial failures and idempotency when processing Kinesis and DDB streams with lambda, because the entire batch of events (not just the function) retries upon failure.
-Failed events should be retried, but the retries should not violate the realtime constraint.
+We need to consider partial failures and idempotency when processing Kinesis and
+DDB streams with lambda, because the entire batch of events (not just the
+function) retries upon failure.
+Failed events should be retried, but the retries
+should not violate the realtime constraint.

-To ensure idempotency (that messages are not needlessly retried multiple times because they are in batches) we need to identify the id/sequence number of the events that have been processed.
+To ensure idempotency (that messages are not needlessly retried multiple times
+because they are in batches) we need to identify the id/sequence number of the
+events that have been processed.
 Where can we save the message ids?

-* Most efficient but less reliable: cache message ids in the function (outside of the handler so it is persisted outside the invocations).
+- Most efficient but less reliable: cache message ids in the function (outside
+  of the handler so it is persisted outside the invocations).
-* Most reliable: save processed message ids in a DDB table, but this adds additional cost & latency.
+- Most reliable: save processed message ids in a DDB table, but this adds
+  additional cost & latency.

 ### Per function IAM roles